Ancestral skills represent the collective wisdom of humanity across cultures.

 • Gary Steele

 Gary moved to Western Montana in 1976, following his dream to live in the wilds of the Rocky Mountains.
-He built a small cabin in the foothills of Mission Mountains, where he had more bears for neighbors than people, just the way he wanted it.
+He built a small cabin in the foothills of Mission Mountains.
 There he was able to follow his dreams.
 He rode his horses thousands of miles in the Bob Marshall Wilderness and guided backpacking and sea kayaking adventures from Yellowstone to the Sea of Cortez.
-He rode his motorcycle throughout the back roads and blue highways from Canada to Nicaragua, he sailed the Caribbean with the 23 peaks expedition.
-He became a Whitewater kayak instructor and was an EMT on a volunteer ambulance Service in St Ignatius for 10 years.
-In 2013, Gary discovered how much he enjoyed teaching primitive skills.
-He then started the Gettin Primitive program where he focuses on primitive weapons and tools.
-Through Gettin Primitive, Gary has worked with Boy Scouts, university archaeology classes , elementary schools, and primitive skills gatherings.
+He rode his motorcycle throughout the back roads and blue highways from Canada to Nicaragua.
+He became a whitewater kayak instructor and was an EMT on a volunteer ambulance Service in St Ignatius for 10 years.
+In 2013, Gary discovered how much he enjoyed teaching primitive skills and he started the Gettin’ Primitive program where he focuses on primitive weapons and tools.
 For the past eight years, he has been the mountain man in residence at the Paws Up guest ranch on the Blackfoot River.
-Since becoming aware of the Montana Folk School, Gary is excited to be part of their curriculum for the local people around Missoula.

 • Tom Elpel